gray rectangle with angle

 Local trucking

-Local trucking is short-range trucking, and it generally pays less than regional and OTR trucking.
-In this type of position, you’ll usually be home by the end of the workday, much like if you worked an hourly job.
+Local trucking is short-range trucking, and it generally pays less than regional and OTR driving.
+In this type of job, you’re usually home by the end of the workday.

-In this type of job, you’ll be on small local roads more often than you would with a regional or OTR position.
-You might also drive a smaller truck and you could have to make multiple stops to complete your route.
+In this type of job, you’d be on small local roads more often than you would with a regional or OTR position.
+You might also drive a smaller truck, and you might make multiple stops to complete your route.

 There are three classes of CDL:

-• Class A CDL (most common): Required to operate vehicles with a gross combination weight rating of 26,001 pounds or more (tractor-trailers, tankers, livestock carriers, and flatbeds).
+• Class A CDL (most common): Required to operate vehicles with a gross combined weight rating (GCWR) of 26,001 pounds or more (tractor-trailers, tankers, livestock carriers, and flatbeds).

-• Class B CDL: Required to operate a single vehicle that isn’t hitched to a trailer with a combined weight greater than 26,001 pounds or more (tourist busses, school buses, heavy delivery trucks).
+• Class B CDL: Required to operate a single vehicle that isn’t hitched to a trailer with a combined weight greater than 26,001 pounds (tourist buses, school buses, heavy delivery trucks).

-• Class C: Required to operate a single vehicle with a combined weight greater than 26,001 pounds or a vehicle towing another vehicle that weighs less than 10,000 pounds (double trailers, tank trucks, and HAZMAT vehicles).
+• Class C: Required to operate a single vehicle with a combined weight greater than 26,001 pounds or a vehicle towing another vehicle that weighs less than 10,000 pounds (double trailers, tank trucks, and vehicles that transport 16 or more passengers).

-If you intend to transport hazardous materials as part of your OTR job, you’ll need a special CDL endorsement to do so.
-This is called the hazardous materials (HAZMAT) endorsement, and you can earn it by taking a CDL HAZMAT test.
+If you intend to transport hazardous materials as part of your OTR job, you’ll need a special CDL HAZMAT endorsement, which requires drivers to pass a CDL HAZMAT test.

 OTR trucker salary ranges

 Over-the-road trucking can be challenging.
-It means being on the road for several days at a time, so many OTR drivers consider it a lifestyle.
-But with the right attitude, you can earn a good living as an OTR driver.
+It means being on the road for long periods, so many OTR drivers consider it a lifestyle.
+But the perks may offset the inconvenience of driving longer distances.

 1. Over-the-road truck driving jobs offer flexibility and freedom.

-The nature of the job is independence-the freedom to set your own schedule, take only the loads you want, and making your own decisions and choices.
-Many OTR drivers simply love driving long highway trips and the appeal of the open road.
+The nature of the job is independence — the freedom to set your own schedule, take only the loads you want, and make your own decisions.

 2. The money can be good.

-The pay for long trips can be appealing, since most OTR truckers are paid a per-mile rate for long distance driving.
-Generally speaking, long haul OTR driving pays around twenty percent higher than short haul.
+The pay for long trips can be appealing, since most OTR truckers are paid a per-mile rate for long-distance driving.
+Generally speaking, the average salary for long-haul driving is about 20% percent higher than short-haul salaries.

-Even in tough economic times, the high demand for goods results in lots of job opportunities for OTR drivers.
+Even in tough economic times, the demand for goods creates job opportunities for OTR drivers.

-Here are some challenges-the cons-of being an OTR truck driver.
+Here are some cons of being an OTR truck driver.

 4. Time away from family can be stressful.

 As we mentioned, over-the-road trucking is a lifestyle.
-It means being away from your family for several days at a time.
+It means being away from your family for extended periods.
 This can be a challenge for some new drivers, but it’s something most truckers get used to, as it’s part of the job.

 phone and laptop preview of Truckstop Load Baord